The Return Stacking How-To Guide

 Case Study 1: Adding Cash to a Portfolio

-In our first – and potentially most straightforward – case we would simply like to free up cash in a portfolio without incurring cash drag.
+In our first, and potentially most straightforward case, we would simply like to free up cash in a portfolio without incurring cash drag.
 Investors may want to do this for a variety of reasons, including managing withdrawals, fees, and capital calls.
 Often, we even hear about advisors who are required to keep a certain amount of cash allocated by their compliance departments.

 If we begin with a 60/40 equities/fixed income portfolio with the desire to add 5% to the portfolio, it makes sense to look to Strategy 1 (100% Equities / 100% Fixed Income) as an addition to our lineup.
 To accomplish this, we would sell 5% of our equities and 5% of our bonds to add a 5% exposure to Strategy 1.

-Since the 5% allocation to Strategy 1 provides us with 5% exposure both stocks and bonds, our previous allocation is preserved, and we now have 5% free to leave in cash.
+Since the 5% allocation to Strategy 1 provides us with 5% exposure to both stocks and bonds, our previous allocation is preserved, and we now have 5% free to leave in cash.

 Source: Newfound Research.
 For illustrative purposes only.